getCUJO/QoOID/draft-ietf-ippm-qoo.md

 The authors would like to thank Gavin Young, Brendan Black, Kevin Smith, Gino Dion, Mayur Sarode, Greg Mirsky, Wim De Ketelaere, Peter Thompson, and Neil Davies for their contributions to the initial version of this document.

-The authors would like to thank Paul Aitken, Mohamed Boucadair, Stuart Cheshire, Neil Davies, Guiseppe Fioccola, Ruediger Geib, Will Hawkins, Marcus Ihlar, Mehmet Şükrü Kuran, Paul Kyzivat, Jason Livingood, Greg Mirsky, Tal Mizrahi, Luis Miguel Contreras Murillo, Tommy Pauly, Alexander Raake, Werner Robitza, Kevin Smith, Martin Thomson, and Michael Welzl for their feedback and input to this document throughout the IETF process.
+The authors would like to thank Gorry Fairhurst, Jörg Ott, Paul Aitken, Mohamed Boucadair, Stuart Cheshire, Neil Davies, Guiseppe Fioccola, Ruediger Geib, Will Hawkins, Marcus Ihlar, Mehmet Şükrü Kuran, Paul Kyzivat, Jason Livingood, Greg Mirsky, Tal Mizrahi, Luis Miguel Contreras Murillo, Tommy Pauly, Alexander Raake, Werner Robitza, Kevin Smith, Martin Thomson, and Michael Welzl for their feedback and input to this document throughout the IETF process.